jessec/core9-collection-manager/README.md

 	mvn clean install

+Note :

-Note : tests will hang this is not a problem if you run the tests after the "mvn clean install" command.
+	Tests will hang this is not a problem if you run the tests after the "mvn clean install" command.

+	If you run from eclipse make sure the "surefire" process is killed after running maven.